Rostom4Maskhout/synthetic-fracture/README.md

-# synthetic-fracure
+# Synthetic-fracure
-a numerical method to determine the relation between fracture surface's parameters and permeability of rock supervised by Prof: Miller Zambrano Camerino university.
-BY analysis  nature fractures and synthetic fractures gernerated by synfrac software http://homepages.see.leeds.ac.uk/~earpwjg/PG_EN/Software.htm
+A numerical method to determine the relation between fracture surface's parameters and permeability of rock supervised by Prof: Miller Zambrano Camerino university. by analysis  nature fractures and synthetic fractures gernerated by synfrac software http://homepages.see.leeds.ac.uk/~earpwjg/PG_EN/Software.htm

 and generated a specfic geometary  file for palabos http://www.palabos.org/documentation/tutorial/permeability.html

+For more information,DON'T HESITATE TO EMAIL :

+miller.zambrano@unicam.it
-for more information, contact ali.ibrahim_salma@yahoo.com
+ali.ibrahim_salma@yahoo.com